Introduction to Materials Science and Engineering

 About the course

-It is taught at postgraduate level so will be of maximum benefit to delegates with industrial experience of materials and/or degree-qualified engineers, chemists and physicists who interact with materials scientists/engineers or who are moving into the materials area.
+It is taught at postgraduate level, so will be of maximum benefit to delegates with industrial experience of materials and/or degree-qualified engineers, chemists and physicists who interact with materials and scientists or engineers or who are moving into the materials area.
 There will be plenty of opportunities for discussion with lecturers and other delegates.

 For queries about this course